Vancouver-KDD/kdd-website-server/README.md

 ## Installation

 **Development environment via Docker-compose**
-The application will automatically use .env file on the project root directory instead of using system's environment variables in local environment
+In local environment, the application will be using .env file as it's default configuration setting instead of system environment variables.

 First, copy and rename .env.example to .env
 ```
 cp .env.exmaple .env
 ```

 Fill values to .env file.
-The values may vary depending on your local environment.
+The requiring values may vary depending on your local environment settings but DATABASE_HOST must always follow the database service's name written in the Docker-compose.yml file.
 ```
 e.g.)
 DATABASE_NAME=main